League of Lezhë: Dissolution and aftermath

 The alliance was precarious.
-Though an official date of dissolution is unknown, the League of Lezhë fragmented soon after its founding, with many of its members breaking away.
+Although an official date of dissolution is unknown, the League of Lezhë fragmented soon after its founding, with many of its members breaking away.
 By 1450, it had certainly ceased to function as originally intended, and only the core of the alliance under Skanderbeg and Arianiti continued to fight against the Ottomans.
 Some members preferred to act in line with their own interests.
-During the attack on the sultan in 1450, they kept changing their position between supporting the Ottomans and joining Skanderbeg.
+During the attack on the sultan in 1450, they continued to change their positions between supporting the Ottomans and joining Skanderbeg.
 After Pjetër Spani and Gjergj Dushmani left the alliance, and after the Arianiti and Dukagjini left it in 1450, members of the Dukagjini family concluded peace with the Ottoman Empire and even began to plot against Skanderbeg.